ltelab/disdrodb/docs/source/index.rst

 featuring quality-checked disdrometer data, along with a suite of scientific-research-oriented DISDRODB L2 products.

-Your ideas, algorithms, data, and expertise could significantly shape the future of DISDRODB products, and we would absolutely love for you to be part of this collaborative project.
+Your ideas, algorithms, data, and expertise could significantly shape the future of DISDRODB products, and we would be happy to have you part of this collaborative project.

 If you are eager to contribute or simply curious about what we do, please do not hesitate to reach out.